jupyter-naas/docs/site/docs/scale/overview.md

 As an individual developer, your scaling path focuses on **velocity and simplicity**.
 Start with the ABI API running locally to prototype AI agents and workflows without any cloud dependencies or costs.
 This local-first approach lets you experiment freely, test complex multi-agent interactions, and validate your business logic before committing to cloud resources.

 When you're ready to share your work or need persistent storage, the naas-python SDK provides a natural bridge to cloud infrastructure.
-You can deploy your local workflows to Spaces for public access, store datasets in Object Storage, and share results through the Asset API—all while maintaining the same development patterns you used locally.
+You can deploy your local workflows to Spaces for public access, store datasets in Object Storage, and share results through the Asset API, all while maintaining the same development patterns you used locally.

 ### Small Teams: Collaboration at Scale